trojan-gfw/trojan/docs/config.md

 - `run_type`: running trojan as `client`
 - `local_addr`: A `SOCKS5` server interface will be bound to the specified interface.
 Feel free to change this to ``0.0.0.0``, ``::1``, ``::`` or other addresses, if you know what you are doing.
 - `local_port`: A `SOCKS5` interface will be bound to this port.
-- `remote_addr`: the address your server listens
+- `remote_addr`: server address
 - `remote_port`: server port
 - `password`: password used for verification
 - `ssl_verify`: whether to verify `SSL` certificate. **STRONGLY RECOMMENDED**
 - `ssl_verify_hostname`: whether to verify `SSL` hostname. **STRONGLY RECOMMENDED**
-- `ca_certs`: if `ssl_verify` is set to 'true', a collection of `CA` certificates should be privided.
+- `ca_certs`: if `ssl_verify` is set to `true`, a collection of `CA` certificates should be privided.
 A client may also use the same certificate used by the server.
 Note that if you leave this field blank, `OpenSSL` will try to look for a system `CA` and will likely to fail.

 ## A valid server.json